Is Geometry Enough for Matching in Visual Localization?: Geometric-Only Matching

 \subsection{GoMatch: Embracing Outliers}

-In GoMatch we (i) propose architectural changes that enable resilience to outliers and (ii) cast the \emph{cross-domain} nature of 2D-3D matching to an \emph{intra-domain} setting through the use of bearing vectors.
+In GoMatch we (i) propose architectural changes that enable resilience to outliers and (ii) cast the \emph{cross-modal} nature of 2D-3D matching to an \emph{intra-modal} setting through the use of bearing vectors.
 Below, we explain the details of these contributions, \newtext{which are experimentally validated to be all necessary and critical to outlier-robust geometric matching in \cref{sec:exp-ablations}.} We refer to \cref{fig:overview} for a visual overview of the entire network.
 Furthermore, we add an outlier rejection layer to retain only quality matches from the Sinkhorn outputs.
 While we introduce the novel network components in the following paragraphs, we refer the reader to the supplementary material for an in-depth description of all network components.

-\PAR{Feature refinement through attention.} In BPnPNet, each keypoint node is processed in parallel with an MLP-style encoder to extract features directly for matching, and information exchange happens only in the Sinkhorn matching stage.
-This might lead to a learned feature representation which lacks context information within each 2D/3D domain and cross domains.
+\PAR{Feature Refinement through Attention.} In BPnPNet, each keypoint node is processed in parallel with an MLP-style encoder to extract features directly for matching, and information exchange happens only in the Sinkhorn matching stage.
+This might lead to a learned feature representation which lacks context information within each 2D/3D modality and cross modality.
 Based on this assumption, we explore adding information exchange prior to matching.
-To enhance the context information within each domain, we apply \textit{self-attention} to the raw encoded features where a graph neural network~\cite{Huang2021CVPR} refines features of every keypoint by exchanging the information with a fixed number of closest neighbors in coordinate space.
-This is followed by \textit{cross-attention}~\cite{VaswaniNeurIPS2017}, where every keypoint from one domain will interact with all keypoints from the other domain through a sequence of multi-head attention layers.
-By stacking several blocks of such self-/cross-attention layers, we are able to learn more representative features, \newtext{for significantly more accurate matching.}
+To enhance the context information within each modality, we apply \textit{self-attention} to the raw encoded features where a graph neural network~\cite{Huang2021CVPR} refines features of every keypoint by exchanging the information with a fixed number of closest neighbors in coordinate space.
+This is followed by \textit{cross-attention}~\cite{VaswaniNeurIPS2017}, where every keypoint from one modality will interact with all keypoints from the other modality through a sequence of multi-head attention layers.
+By stacking several blocks of such self-/cross-attention layers, we are able to learn more representative features, which allows Sinkhorn to identify significantly better outlier matches.